 There are probably several approaches here, including:

-The Bottom Line: NZ and a Wealth Tax
+The Bottom Line: New Zealand and a Wealth Tax

-Whatever your personal thoughts, hopefully we all get the chance to vote on any potential major changes to the NZ tax system at the next election.
+Whatever your personal thoughts, hopefully we all get the chance to vote on any major changes to the New Zealand tax system at the next election.